Crestwave/bf/sh/README.md

 # bf.sh

-A brainfuck interpreter written in pure POSIX sh + printf
+A brainfuck interpreter written in pure sh

 ## Info